byui-cse/cse212-csharp/docs/lesson02/teach.md

 4. Discuss the following together:
     1. Do the actual results agree with the big O predictions made earlier?
 If not, what do you think the big O should be?
     2. Which method (Algorithm1, Algorithm2, Algorithm3) has the best performance and which one the worst performance?
-    3. Looking at the results, why do we say that big O only applies when n in "large"?
+    3. Looking at the results, why do we say that big O only applies when n is "large"?

   5. When you are done, take a look at the [solution](teach-algorithms-solution){:target="_blank"} and discuss it together.